If you are facing economic uncertainty right now, I’ll share my tips on How to Sell & Offer your services so you can pivot and survive.

 Mindset of a Freelancer

-As far as I’m concerned, I will dig ditches, wash dishes, walk dogs, or do anything necessary to survive.
+I prefer C. I will dig ditches, wash dishes, walk dogs, or do anything necessary to survive.

-While it’s preferable to work at higher hourly rates or generate “passive” or online income, if necessary, I will work for low hourly rates, or even on a volunteer basis, especially if that work affords any chance of leveraging more opportunities.
+While it’s preferable to work at higher hourly rates or generate “passive” income, if necessary, I will work for low hourly rates, or even on a volunteer basis, especially if that work affords any chance of leveraging more opportunities.

 When testing a new work/volunteer activity, dip a toe in the water.
 Do it once or offer to do a small amount of work or work for a short period.